-However it is most widely known as a powerful symbol of Irish heritage.
-Originally crafted in stone Celtic crosses predate Christianity and in pagan times the circle of the cross represented the sun.
+The Irish Celtic Cross has been a symbol of faith for centuries in Ireland whether the belief is pagan, Christian or another religion.
+However, it is widely known as a powerful symbol of Irish heritage.
+Originally crafted in stone, Celtic crosses predate Christianity and in pagan times the circle of the cross represented the sun.